 The overhead service drop conductors are spliced to the service-entrance conductors at the home.
 This connection is called the drip loop.
 The drip loop is required to keep water from traveling along the length of the service-entrance conductors and entering the service-entrance conduit at the weatherhead.
 Overhead service-entrance conductors are attached to service masts with clamp-on porcelain or similar nonmetallic insulators.
 Overhead service-entrance conductors that terminate at the side of a house, under a roof eave, or on the roof fascia board are attached to screw-in porcelain or similar nonmetallic insulators.

-Service masts that penetrate the roof must have a roofing boot properly secured at the roof line to prevent water leaks.
+Electrical service masts that penetrate the roof must have a roofing boot properly secured at the roof line to prevent water leaks.
 The roofing boot must be properly sealed, glued and screwed flush with the roof membrane.
 If nails are used, they must be sealed properly.
 Nails can corrode over time and the membrane can split so be sure to use the right tools for the job and take the time to be sure it is properly sealed.
 Mast bracing must also be sealed with flashing at the roof line intersection.

 Supporting a mast above the roof

 The typical service mast consists of 2-inch rigid metal conduit.
 Sometimes you’ll see a through-the-roof service mast that appears to be leaning from tension in the overhead service drop conductors.
 This can be repaired by adding a brace, tie back or guy-wire supports.
 Masts over 36-inches usually require a mast brace or tie–back supports such as a No. 6 Copperweld Aircraft Cable; although some municipalities allow the mast to be as much as 5-feet above the roof line before needing a guy wire for extra support.
 The brace must be installed at a minimum 45-degree angle.